aredridel/recipes/Lemon Beans and Rice.md

 Cook white beans in advance — lima, fava, cannelini, even great northern.
 They'll end up mashed so the specifics aren't super important.
 Cook them to soft and set aside.
-The liquid can be removed.
+The liquid can be drained.